How Does Car Insurance Fraud Work?

 The Dishonest Agent

 A third kind of scam involves an unscrupulous insurance agent.
-He’ll pretend to sign you up for a policy, but end up putting your premiums in his own bank account.
+They’ll pretend to sign you up for a policy, but end up putting your premiums in his own bank account.
 Or he’ll pad your policy with extra fees, which do nothing except increase his commission.
 Even if your agent seems utterly trustworthy, it doesn’t hurt to call the insurance company directly to check your coverage.

 To save money on car insurance, many drivers tell insurance companies what they think are little white lies: giving the wrong state of residence, for instance, or neglecting to mention a new driver in the household.
 But these omissions are considered car insurance fraud.
 Many people think it’s okay to pad insurance claims to make up for paying a high deductible, or to get some money back after paying past years’ premiums, according to the Insurance Research Council.
 However it’s rationalized, this is fraud too.